cawfree/twitch-go/README.md

   </a>
 </p>

-🎮 A desktop streaming utility for Twitch for [chromebooks](https://www.google.com/intl/en_uk/chromebook/shop/?gclid=Cj0KCQjwybD0BRDyARIsACyS8muo3qfeKIJWHwOoFbmLGwCfeMXNERYLXMupIJj7iA9Y2lbPjjP-ndUaAsDjEALw_wcB&gclsrc=aw.ds).
+🎮 A Twitch streaming extension for [chromebooks](https://www.google.com/intl/en_uk/chromebook/shop/?gclid=Cj0KCQjwybD0BRDyARIsACyS8muo3qfeKIJWHwOoFbmLGwCfeMXNERYLXMupIJj7iA9Y2lbPjjP-ndUaAsDjEALw_wcB&gclsrc=aw.ds).
 Now you can share your online adventures (or lonely isolation) with the rest of the gaming world.

 ## 1. about